DVarovic/ISOM_DYN/README.md

 4) Fatigue plots that are displaying per set change and are wrapped in within week are showing slopes at 4 and 5 sets in first few weeks, however, data doesn't exist for those as 5 sets were only in the last 2 weeks.
    Also, I think I just made two same plots but one is just displaying the same data continuously (2nd one)

+5) For muscle thickness I tried calculating outcome as SMD's but posterior draws via emmeans do not correspond to SMD values that I got - see SMD.xlsx and SMD.R